skip to content

 • the impact of climate change on settlement

-This course option is appropriate for students with some background in Mesopotamian archaeology and for students new to the subject.
-Students wishing to combine study of the ancient languages with the archaeology and culture of Mesopotamia should apply for the MPhil in Assyriology.
+This MPhil option is appropriate both for students with some background in Mesopotamian archaeology as well as those new to the subject.
+Students wishing to combine study of the ancient languages with the archaeology and culture of the Mesopotamia should apply for the MPhil in Assyriology.

-(c) Either one two term module or two one term modules offered in the Department of Archaeology, subject to the instructor's consent and the approval of the MPhil co-ordinators.
+3. Either one two term module or two one term modules offered in the Department of Archaeology, subject to the instructor's consent and the approval of the MPhil co-ordinators

 Palaeolithic and Mesolithic Archaeology